Continuing Education Unit Policies and Procedures

 4.3 Obtaining CEU Codes

 IAABC CEU codes are distributed by event Hosts.
 An individual or organization hosting an educational event ("Host”) may request CEUs before or after the date of the educational event.
-If an IAABC member or credential holder needs a CEU code for an event they attended, they must reach out to the Host and ask them for the code or ask them to apply for a code.
+If an IAABC credential holder needs a CEU code for an event they attended, they must reach out to the Host and ask them for the code or ask them to apply to IAABC for their event to be assessed for an IAABC CEU code.
 This individual request process does not guarantee that a code will be granted and does not constitute an exception to any IAABC CEU requirements, e.g. if attendance was not tracked by the Host, the code may not be granted.
+See section 5 for appropriate sources of IAABC CEU codes.

 5. Sources of IAABC CEU Credits